Skip to main content

 Why is my sales tax being included in my prepayments or unearned revenue?

-Consumption or Sales tax is recognized as a tax liability when the product or service is recognized as an expense or revenue on the Profit & Loss.
-If your company is using the accrual method of accounting, then expenses or revenue are only recognized when goods have been delivered or services have been rendered.
-Until then, the collected consumption or sales tax is recognized as a Prepayment or Unearned Revenue.
+Consumption or Sales tax is recognised as a tax liability when the product or service is recognised as an expense or revenue on the Profit & Loss.
+If your company is using the accrual method of accounting, then expenses or revenue are only recognised when goods have been delivered or services have been rendered.
+Until then, the collected consumption or sales tax is recognised as a Prepayment or Unearned Revenue.

 Example: A company has paid £100 for goods that have not yet been received.
 Along with the £100 for the goods, there is a 20% consumption or sales tax.
 In total, the company has paid £120 in cash for the goods (£100 for the goods themselves and £20 in tax).